punchagan/punchagan.muse-amuse.in/content/blog/cycling-from-manali-to-leh-an-faq.md

 ---
 title: "Cycling from Manali to Leh - An FAQ"
-description: "Some memories, notes, tips and advice from our attempt at cycling from Manali to Leh"
+description: "Memories, notes, tips and advice from our attempt at cycling from Manali to Leh"
 date: 2017-10-26T12:55:00+05:30
 tags: ["cycling", "himalaya", "travel", "blag", "life"]
 categories: ["best"]